onomtonks/RAG-APP/README.md

 ✨ Features

-PDF ingestion and paragraph-based chunking
+PDF ingestion and dividing text into paragraphs

-Embedding generation using Sentence Transformers
+Embedding generation using Sentence Transformers on paragraphs

 Dimensionality reduction using PCA

 Clustering using HDBSCAN for context grouping

+converting each cluster into a single chunks

-Vector storage and retrieval using ChromaDB
+Vector storage of each chunk and retrieval using ChromaDB

 Query processing using LangChain + LLMs